trivago/samsa/lib/operators/OPERATORS.md

 ## sink

--UNNAMED STREAM LIBRARY- also provides a handy interface for storing **keyed** data into a data store for later retrieval.
+Samsa also provides a handy interface for storing **keyed** data into a data store for later retrieval.
 Sink works by taking any LevelUp compliant key-value store, batching values and writing periodically to the given store.
 The resulting stream from sink is a stream of the keys that were stored.

 | argument   | description                                                                             |
 | ---------- | --------------------------------------------------------------------------------------- |